Michael Battistini

-Michael Battistini (born 8 October 1996), is a Sammarinese footballer who currently plays as a right back for Tre Penne.
+Michael Battistini (born 8 October 1996) is a Sammarinese footballer who currently plays as a right back for Campionato Sammarinese di Calcio club Libertas in San Marino.

 International career

 Battistini has represented San Marino at under 17, 19, 21 and senior level.
 He made his full international debut in a 2-0 loss to Moldova, coming on as a substitute for Luca Tosi.

 He also represented a San Marino XI at the 2017 UEFA Regions' Cup, scoring in a 4-0 win over South Wales.